stainless-sdks/todo-ninja-typescript/README.md

-# Todo Ninja TypeScript API Library
+# todo-ninja-typescript

 [![NPM version](https://img.shields.io/npm/v/Todo-Ninja.svg)](https://npmjs.org/package/Todo-Ninja) ![npm bundle size](https://img.shields.io/bundlephobia/minzip/Todo-Ninja)

-This library provides convenient access to the Todo Ninja REST API from server-side TypeScript or JavaScript.
+A library for interacting with Todo Ninja in TypeScript.

 The REST API documentation can be found on [docs.todoninja.app](https://docs.todoninja.app).
 The full API of this library can be found in [api.md](api.md).